zachmueller/spaced-everything/docs/Glossary.md

 ## Edge Cases and Special Behaviors

 ### Notes Without Contexts
-Notes without a `se-context` property are included in reviews for backward compatibility with vaults that predate the contexts feature.
+Notes without a `se-contexts` property are included in reviews for backward compatibility with vaults that predate the contexts feature.
 This ensures users don't lose access to onboarded notes after upgrading.

 ### All Contexts Inactive
 When all contexts are toggled inactive, the plugin includes all notes in reviews.
 This prevents accidentally emptying the review queue and ensures users can always review notes.